ESRS standards

 Overview of the ESRS standards German

-The EFRAG standards are divided into the general standards ESRS 1 and ESRS 2 and the topic-specific standards:
+The EFRAG standards in German are divided into the general standards ESRS 1 and ESRS 2 as well as the topic-specific standards:

 ESRS standards: The difference between ESRS 1 and ESRS 2